BryceDMonaco/InkyPi/README.md

     ```

-After the installation is complete, the script will prompt you to reboot your Raspberry Pi.
+After the installation is complete, the script will prompt you to reboot your Raspberry Pi if you do not provide the `-f` option.
 Once rebooted, the display will update to show the InkyPi splash screen.

 Note:
 - The installation script requires sudo privileges to install and run the service.
 We recommend starting with a fresh installation of Raspberry Pi OS to avoid potential conflicts with existing software or configurations.